WATCH Gay Muslim Activist Tell Tucker Carlson American Tax Dollars Should Pay For Their "Safe Places" | John Hawkins' Right Wing News

 John Hawkins's book 101 Things All Young Adults Should Know is filled with lessons that newly minted adults need in order to get the most out of life.
 Gleaned from a lifetime of trial, error, and writing it down, Hawkins provides advice everyone can benefit from in short, digestible chapters.Buy Now

-After Carlson gets a his point across, that Imani is more upset about false ‘oppression’ against Muslims, than she is about actual Muslims who committee atrocities in the name of her Allah, gets down to brass tacks:
+After Carlson gets his point across that Imani is more upset about false ‘oppression’ against Muslims than she is about actual Muslims who commit atrocities in the name of her Allah, he gets down to brass tacks:

 “OK, but what you’re doing is coming on and lecturing the U.S. government from being racist and mean to Muslims,” he said, “why don’t you just say, ‘there’s a real problem in our community, we’re trying to do something about it, but maybe they should stop like surveilling us so much,’ that would be a fair thing to say, but instead it’s like it’s always the fault of the larger society and you know what, that’s just silly.”